The Crew (1995 TV series): Production history

 The series was created by Marc Cherry, Jamie Wooten, John Pardee and Joey Murphy, with Cherry and Wooten as executive producers.
-Music production team Wendy Melvoin and Lisa Coleman, aka Wendy & Lisa (formerly of Prince & The Revolution), produced and sang the opening title for the series.
+Music production team Wendy Melvoin and Lisa Coleman, aka Wendy & Lisa, produced and sang the opening title for the series.

 Episodes

+Reception

+Tom Shales for The Washington Post gave the show a negative review, calling it a clone of NBC's Friends.